 Will cannot live with people.
 Tom paid rent for the RV.
 They aren’t taking too much from anyone.
 Yet, Will is like a frightened and caged animal.
 Barely healed, he must go.

-The brave Tom, stands up to him: “you – not me.
-Same thing that’s wrong with you isn’t wrong with me.”
+The brave Tom stands up to him: “you – not me.
+The same thing that’s wrong with you isn’t wrong with me.”
 She enjoys things.
 She doesn’t feel distant or cut off from people.
 She doesn’t want to be.

 Will has lost Tom.

 And, Tom has to give up her dad – and his way of life – to save her own.